 Transportation Planning.
 Federal law mandates a critical role for the Metropolitan Planning Organization (MPO) in the transportation planning process.
 Congress has emphasized the importance of local government involvement, through the designated regional planning agency, in selecting projects and prioritizing funding for transportation.
-To reinforce this role at the state level, DRCOG supports the process, established between DRCOG, the Regional Transportation District (RTD) and the Colorado Department of Transportation (CDOT) to address the following issues before final adoption of the Statewide Transportation Plan:
+To reinforce this role at the state level, DRCOG supports the process, established between DRCOG, RTD and the Colorado Department of Transportation (CDOT), to address the following issues before final adoption of the Statewide Transportation Plan and will evaluate state legislative and administrative actions for consistency with this process:

-- ▶ The distribution of estimated future regional transportation revenues, rules governing the process for allocating such revenues among DRCOG member governments, and the range of certainty regarding estimated funding allocations; - Rules and criteria for determining regional transportation project selection, including maintenance projects as well as immediate and future transportation priorities based on the Regional Transportation Plan; and - ▶ A dispute resolution process to mediate disputes related to these requirements.
+- The distribution of estimated future transportation revenues and the range of certainty regarding estimated funding allocations; - Rules and criteria for determining regional transportation project selection, including system preservation projects as well as immediate and future transportation priorities based on the Regional Transportation Plan; and - A dispute resolution process to mediate disputes related to these requirements.

 The synergy between transportation and land use affects the region's growth and development, use of transportation facilities and environmental quality.
-A coordinated approach between the state and regional transportation systems planning efforts and local project development is crucial to ensure environmental compatibility, efficient system performance and cost-effective solutions.
+A coordinated approach between state and regional transportation system planning efforts and local project development is crucial to ensure environmental compatibility, efficient system performance and cost-effective solutions.
 Although individual local governments can take actions to address these issues in their own jurisdictions, a regional approach to addressing them also is necessary.
-DRCOG supports early and frequent consultations between state, regional and local agencies to coordinate region-wide system and project planning efforts, as well as to coordinate transportation, land use and air quality planning efforts.
-DRCOG supports legislation that promotes coordination and cooperation that builds consensus among the participating agencies.
+DRCOG supports early and frequent consultations between state, regional and local agencies to coordinate regionwide system and project planning efforts, as well as to coordinate transportation, land use and air quality planning efforts.
+DRCOG will evaluate state legislative and administrative actions for consistency with this policy.

 Role of the MPO.
 The interdependence of transportation systems in metropolitan areas, particularly in the context of population growth and its demands on resources, necessitates a regional approach to transportation problem solving.
-As the Metropolitan Planning Organization (MPO) for the Denver metro region, DRCOG is responsible for planning and programming funds for a multimodal transportation system.
+As the MPO for the Denver region, DRCOG is responsible for planning and programming funds for a multimodal transportation system.
 The role of the MPO and the importance of cooperation among transportation agencies are recognized in federal law and regulation.
-The MPO serves as the forum for collaborative decision-making on regional transportation issues.
-The MPO brings together decision-makers from local governments, other regional agencies and state transportation agencies to consider strategic and innovative solutions to regional transportation issues.
+The MPO serves as the forum for collaborative decision making on regional transportation issues.
+The MPO brings together decision makers from local governments, other regional agencies and state transportation agencies to consider strategic and innovative solutions to regional transportation issues.